 Owner, grower, producer for Lone Star Olive Ranch.
 I campaigned extensively for legislative action at the Capitol and met with congressional members seeking support for the Texas olive industry, and helped craft writing outlines for the interim charge.
-I have assisted new growers with olive grove installations and helped existing growers throughout the 5 Texas growing regions improve cultivation practices and increase fruit yields.
+I work with new and existing growers to improve cultivation and management practices in Texas and Arizona.

 Stephen Janak – Ad Hoc Board Member

 Stephen Janak is an Extension Program Specialist with Texas A&M AgriLife Extension, working on The Sustainable Fruit Project.
 This project aims to determine the sustainability and economic feasibility of perennial fruit crops while also working to improve and expand production in Texas.
 He has earned a BS degree from Texas A&M University and is currently pursuing a PhD in Horticulture.
 Stephen has been working closely with the olive industry since 2018, developing educational programs and working directly with olive growers to solve horticulture-related problems and provide advice.
 He also conducts the Texas Coordinated Olive Variety Trial, which tests 19 different olive varieties, and conducts on-farm olive research projects.